-When you think of eating a well-balanced, homemade meal full of fresh ingredients the last word that comes to mind is technology.
-Today, culinary experts are exploring how food can be… printed!
-Is it possible to print food that is fresh and tasty?
-Will our kitchens soon be equipped with printers?!
-Where is this new technology headed?
+Will well-balanced, homemade meals be printed?
+Today, culinary experts are exploring how this is possible.
+Can printers help create food that is fresh and tasty?
+Will our kitchens soon be equipped with printers?
+Where is this new technology headed…

 Imagine this: You are enjoying your morning cup of coffee and lightly stirring it with a straw— not a plastic straw, but a 3D straw made from one your favorite sugar sweeteners!
 This edible straw dissolves perfectly into your warm mug as you enjoy your caffeine fix.